UDST/geocanvasdocs/docs/Theming.rst

 Each shape layer has a set of theming controls located directly below the :guilabel:`visibility limit` controls.
 The theme controls are separated out into two tabs: the **Fill** tab and the **Extrusion** tab.

-To create a data visualization, you need to specify two main things: *the data source*, and *the aspect of the visualization that is controlled by that data.*
+To create a data visualization, you need to specify two main things: *the Data Source*, and *the Theme Settings*.

 Accordingly, the **Fill** and **Extrusion** tabs are split into two parts: